Woosmap/geofencing-android-sdk/doc/EnablingLocation.md

 ﻿
 ## Overview

+### Localtion on Android

+Location management by Android varied a lot in the successive previous versions.
+Goals remain the same: bring more control and knowledge to users on behaviour of app with their locations data.

 ### Location updates in Android Q

-Android Q introduces changes to location permissions.
+Android Q introduced changes to location permissions.
 These changes are very useful for end users, providing them more control and transparency over location data usages.

 Android Q provides two major changes:
 - separate permission for a background location